h5bp/Front-end-Developer-Interview-Questions/README.md

 ### General Questions:

+* What did you learn yesterday/this week?
+* What excites or interests you about coding?
 * Are you on Twitter?
 	* If so, who do you follow on Twitter?
 * Are you on GitHub?